The Power of Ceremony

 Turns out, a lot.
 Something about standing there, saying those words in front of the people who’ve known us and loved us, felt transformative.
 It wasn’t just about us anymore; it was about everyone witnessing our commitment, amplifying it, holding it with us.
 Ceremony has a way of doing that—taking the ordinary and turning it into something weighty and profound.

 So yes, marriage feels different.
-It feels like love made visible, like life slowed down just long enough for us to see it clearly.
-And that’s a feeling I want more of, in as many ways as I can find it.
+It feels like love made visible, like life slowed down just long enough for us to see it even more clearly.